sumowll/BD4H-Bootcamp/web/env-local-docker.md

 ## Install Docker on Ubuntu/Debian

-Please refer [this link (for ubuntu)](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/) or [this one (debian)](https://docs.docker.com/engine/installation/linux/docker-ce/debian/) for the official instructions.
+Please refer to [this link (for ubuntu)](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/) or [this one (debian)](https://docs.docker.com/engine/installation/linux/docker-ce/debian/) for the official instructions.

-Generally, you are supposed to add repository, and then finally
+Generally, you are supposed to add the repository, and then

 ```bash
 sudo apt-get install docker-ce